opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-For example, assume you have the complete works of Shakespeare indexed in an Elasticsearch cluster and want to construct a single query that meets these requirements:
+For example, assume you have the complete works of Shakespeare indexed in an Elasticsearch cluster.
+You want to construct a single query that meets the following requirements:

 1. The `text_entry` field must contain the word `love` and should contain either `life` or `grace`.
 2. The `speaker` field must not contain `ROMEO`.